 The 1Ds writes its imaging data to Compact Flash cards, while the M1 uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the M1 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.